pspiagicw/qemantra/README.md

 ## Contribution

-⭐ Star the project on [GitHub](https://github.com/pspiagicw/qemantra) if you like it!
+Star the project on [GitHub](https://github.com/pspiagicw/qemantra) if you like it!

-Anyone is free to Contribute to the project, either by raising a issue or opening a PR.
+Anyone is free to contribute to the project, either by raising a issue or opening a PR.